-Project Atalanta is a multi-disciplinary collaboration directed by me (Donna Bilak, Columbia University) and Tara Nummedal (Brown University) that involves scholars and performers in re-imagining a multimedia alchemical emblem book printed 400 years ago, Atalanta fugiens by Michael Maier.
+Furnace & Fugue is a multi-disciplinary collaboration directed by me (Donna Bilak, Independent Scholar) and Tara Nummedal (Brown University).
+This project involves scholars and performers in re-imagining a multimedia alchemical emblem book printed 400 years ago, Atalanta fugiens by Michael Maier.
 This team emerged over the past few years, originating from my 2013-14 fellowship at the Chemical Heritage Foundation.

-Our project brings together experts from music, mathematics, and the histories of science and the book, whose research forms the content for a volume of new scholarship co-edited by Tara and I, Furnace and Fugue: A Digital Edition of Michael Maier’s Atalanta fugiens (1618) with Scholarly Commentary.
-This features new musical recordings and a groundbreaking discovery about Maier’s compositions by Loren Ludwig (Director, LeStrange Viols).
+Our project brings together experts from music, mathematics, and the histories of science and the book.
+Together, our research forms the content for Furnace and Fugue: A Digital Edition of Michael Maier’s Atalanta fugiens (1618) with Scholarly Commentary, a volume of new scholarship co-edited by Tara and I. This features new musical recordings and a groundbreaking discovery about Maier’s compositions by Loren Ludwig (Director, LeStrange Viols).

 Making this digital edition involves many people and moving parts.